alexander-mc/Spotify_Stats/README.md

 Wait a couple days for an email from Spotify with a link to download your files.
 You will then have 14 days to download the file.

-*Note that Spotify mentions that it could take up to 30 days to process your request, however I've always recieved my data 2-3 business days after submitting my requeest (and I've requested data quite a bit).*
+*Note: Spotify mentions that it could take up to 30 days to process your request, however I have typically received my data 2-3 business days after submitting my request (and I've requested data quite a bit).*

 2. Upload the streaming history JSON file.
-Once you've downladed your data from Spotify, look for the file with 'StreamingHistory' in the title.
+Once you've downloaded your data from Spotify, look for the file with 'StreamingHistory' in the title.

 ![Spotify Data File Screen](/public/screenshots/11_Spotify_File.png)